-- leverage our programs to advance other product candidates into preclinical and clinical development; - seek regulatory agreements to initiate clinical trials in the EU, US and ROW; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates for which Rocket may obtain marketing approval and intend to commercialize on its own or jointly; - hire additional preclinical, clinical, regulatory, quality and scientific personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - maintain, expand and protect our intellectual property portfolio; and - acquire or in-license other product candidates and technologies.
+- leverage our programs to advance other product candidates into preclinical and clinical development; - seek regulatory agreements to initiate clinical trials in the EU, US and ROW; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates for which Rocket may obtain marketing approval and intend to commercialize on its own or jointly; - hire additional preclinical, clinical, regulatory, quality and scientific personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · maintain, expand and protect our intellectual property portfolio; and - acquire or in-license other product candidates and technologies.

-As of March 31, 2020, we had cash, cash equivalents and investments of \$275.9 million.
-We expect such resources would be sufficient to fund our operating expenses and capital expenditure requirements into 2022.
+As of June 30, 2020, we had cash, cash equivalents and investments of \$249.8 million.
+We expect such resources would be sufficient to fund our operating expenses and capital expenditure requirements into the second quarter of 2022.